mecarito/mecarito/README.md

 ### Hello :punch: :exclamation:
-- Hi, I'm Peter!
+- Hi, I'm Alpha!
 I'm a Software engineer with a passion for design and love contributing to open source projects.
 - :heart: Angular
 - :blush: Nodejs